 - Call the “Nursing In Public” Harassment Hotline 1-855-NIP-FREE

-Know your rights – breastfeeding laws may lack enforcement provisions –
+Know your rights – breastfeeding laws State by State –

 Federal Labor Laws